Provisional government of the Republic of China (1912–1913)

-The Provisional Government of the Republic of China (中華民國臨時政府 (Zhōnghuá Mínguó Línshí Zhèngfǔ)) was a provisional government established during the Xinhai Revolution by the revolutionaries in 1912.
-After the success of the Wuchang Uprising, revolutionary provincial assembly representatives held a conference in the district of Wuchang, China, which framed the organizational outline of the Provisional Government.
+The provisional government (臨時政府) of the Republic of China (中華民國) was established by Sun Yat-sen in Nanjing after the defeat of the Qing dynasty in the Xinhai Revolution.
+After the success of the Wuchang Uprising, revolutionary provincial assembly representatives held a conference in the district of Wuchang, China, which framed the organizational outline of the provisional government.
+The government was integrated into the Beiyang government after the revolutionaries agreed to back Yuan Shikai.

+History

 Planning

 In November 1911, the revolutionary group in the Wuchang District of Wuhan, China, led by Li Yuanhong came together with the revolutionary group in Shanghai led by Chen Qimei and Cheng Dequan (程德全) to prepare for the establishment of a new central government.
 The districts of Wuhan would unify in 1927.
 The group in Wuchang wanted to establish a government in Wuchang, while the group in Shanghai wanted a government in Shanghai.
 By November 20 the two groups compromised and recognized Hubei as the central government and proposed everyone go to Wuchang.
 By November 28, Hankou and Hanyang had fallen back to the Qing, so for safety the revolutionaries convened their first conference at the British concession in Hankou on November 30.
 Tan Renfeng (譚人鳳) was the chairman of the session.
 Twenty-three representatives from the 11 provinces participated.
-The representatives decided to frame the organizational outline of the Provisional Government, and they elected Lei Fen (雷奮), Ma Junwu, and Wang Zhengting (王正廷) to prepare the draft.
+The representatives decided to frame the organizational outline of the provisional government, and they elected Lei Fen (雷奮), Ma Junwu, and Wang Zhengting (王正廷) to prepare the draft.

 Because on December 2, the revolutionary forces were able to capture Nanjing in the uprising, the revolutionaries decided to make it the site of the new provisional government.
 The conference passed the outline the very next day, which consisted three chapters and twenty-one clauses.
 It also confirmed that the new government would be a republic.
 It was announced that the provincial representatives would meet in Nanjing in seven days to elect a provisional government.